ramosaj/Analyses-/README.md

 # Analyses-

-Location of all my EDA scripts, and plots.
+Location of all my EDA scripts and charts.
 All EDA done in Pandas
 and all visualization done with Bokeh